cotton-coding/loom-io/documentation/core/examples.md

 const contentOfSrcDirAsArray = srcDirContent.asArray();
 ```

-## Read a large file line by line
+## Reading a large file line by line

-To avoid loading large files into heap, you can use a reader which give you the possibility to read a file line by line or even search (next example).
-You can step forward `next()` or backwards `prev()` to each line.
-To save time and not reanalyze a given line the start and end position is stored.
-This also means you will currently not able to do this use full on changing files.
+To avoid loading large files into the heap, you can use a reader which allows you to read or even search a file line by line (next example).
+You can go forward `next()` or backward `prev()` to each line.
+To save time and not have to re-analyse a given line, the start and end positions are stored.
+This also means that you will not be able to use this feature fully on modified files at the moment.

 ```ts
 import Loom from "loom-io/fs";